Guidelines for Creating ASU Web Pages

 - Keep the total image file size to a minimum.

-- Review all pages though an online accessibility program such as Cynthia Says, WebAIM WAVE or FAE.
+- Review all pages though an online accessibility program such as WebAIM WAVE.

 - Don’t use the university seal as it is reserved for official ASU documents only.

 - Use the ASU logo in the format it is provided.
 It may be used larger or smaller, but should be kept in the proportion in which it is provided.